 Fossil fuel energy production is a nexus element that is less clearly affected by climate change: our ability to mine coal or use existing gas and oil wells is not impacted on in any obvious negative way by temperature rises.
-In fact, global oil reserves may increase in size on account of improved access to Arctic Ocean oil and gas fields as a result of sea ice melting (see page 57).
+In fact, global oil reserves may increase in size on account of improved access to Arctic Ocean oil and gas fields as a result of sea ice melting.

 - Figure 3.21 shows oil and gas fields under the Arctic Ocean: 30 billion barrels of recoverable oil and many trillion cubic metres of gas are believed to lie beneath the Beaufort Sea and Arctic Ocean.
-TNCs like Shell, Chevron and Statoil began exploratory undersea drilling there in 2012. - Although low world oil prices since 2014 have made offshore oil relatively expensive and unprofitable, pressure to exploit Arctic oil may grow in the future.
+TNCs like Shell, Chevron and Statoil began exploratory undersea drilling there in 2012. - Between 2014 and 2021, world oil prices mostly stayed below US\$80 per barrel, falling as low as zero during the first months of the pandemic as demand temporarily collapsed.
+This compares with prices of US\$90-140 in the period 2008-13.
+This price volatility shows why it is hard to know if expensive offshore projects will ever go-ahead because oil needs to be priced at around US\$90 per barrel for Arctic Ocean oil to become profitable.
+Oil prices rose steeply above US\$100 per barrel in 2022 once more, following the Ukrainian crisis.